 After Rain’s contract is unfairly extended, they, along with a group of friends, plan an escape by recovering cryostasis chambers from an abandoned space station, The Renaissance, but they soon discover the station holds some deadly secrets, including the remains of an alien xenomorph.

-The second half is where the movie shifts gears once the alien facehuggers appear, turning into a more conventional action film.
+Whereas the second half is where the movie shifts gears once the alien facehuggers appear, turning into a more conventional action film.

-I really liked David Jonsson's performance as Andy, whose character evolves into a more complex and antagonistic figure, and while the rest of the cast is decent, a lot of them are under developed, although Cailee Spaeny does a decent job channeling her inner Ripley.
+I'll start by saying I really liked David Jonsson's performance as Andy, whose character evolves into a more complex and antagonistic figure, and while the rest of the cast is decent, a lot of them are under developed, although Cailee Spaeny does a decent job channeling her inner Ripley.

 And if you're a hardcore fan of the previous movies, you might appreciate all of the references to the earlier Alien movies, but it did seem a bit much as well, and tried a bit too hard with the homages and repeated lines we have heard before.